luiswirth/bsc-thesis/src/matter/mesh.typ

 == Simplicial Geometry

-We have now successfully developed the topological structure of our mesh, by combining many abstract simplicies into skeletons and collecting all of these skeletons together.
+We have now successfully developed the topological structure of our mesh, by combining many abstract simplices into skeletons and collecting all of these skeletons together.

 What we are still missing in our mesh data structure now, is any geometry.
-The geometry is missing, since we only store abstract simplicies and not something like coordinate simplicies.
+The geometry is missing, since we only store abstract simplices and not something like coordinate simplices.

 This was purposefully done, because we want to separate the topology from the geometry.
 This allows us to switch between a coordinate-based embedded geometry and a coordinate-free